thaysom22/gitpod-full-template-dec2020/TESTING.md

 * MathJax content not rendering as intended after HTML is updated by javascript (prompted by user interactions).
 Fix: added a call to  MathJax.typeset() function to render updated html content after expressions for questions have been generated during gameboard setup.
 * Gameboard grid element has uneven horizontal space either side and is pushed up against the right edge of viewport.
 Fix: removed margins from grid item and added padding to main wrapper for page.
 * Info (how to play) content not easily readable on mobile.
 Fix: changed font to title font and changed shape of element to more rectangular so it is less cramped on screen.
+* Player name boxes too wide in welcome modal.
+Fix: decreased value of 'characters' attribute of these input elements from 10 to 8.
+* Error messages in welcome modal overlap about footer trigger on tablet screen.
+Fix: added margin bottom to welcome input form wrapper.
+* Start game button hover grow-rotate effect remains after button is clicked and no longer being hovered over.
+Fix: added call to .blur() DOM method on this element during click event handler.